 In the boy-under 14 division, Jave Merrick Peteros was dislodged from his eighth-place position.
 And is now placed 12th after losing to CM Lam Tung Nguyen of Vietnam.
 Regina Catherine Quiñanola also lost her sixth-place position in the girl’s under-14 division.
 And dropped to ninth after she got defeated by Jerlyn Mae San Diego in the seventh round.
 She has 4.0 points.

 American chess player Wesley So

 The roller-coaster ride that sports have taken recently seems to best capture the dilapidated condition of the Chess Philippines’ athletic program.

-Wesley So ruled the US chess championship and, in doing so, stretched his unbeaten run to 67 games.
+In doing so, Wesley So ruled the US chess championship and stretched his unbeaten run to 67 games.
 Before then, he triumphed in the Tata Steel chess tournament, in which the world’s best grand-masters participate.
 The Cavite-born wonder is now No. 2 in the world rankings.

 Tapales managed to salvage a measure of pride by eventually beating Omori in their bout via an 11th-round TKO.
 Still, he flew home a king without a crown.

 Somewhere in the middle of all these, the Palarong Pambansa opened under a cloud of troubling urgency.